When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Marylebone Cricket Club (MCC) (London, England) – Based at Lord’s Cricket Ground, the MCC has a simple yet iconic crest with the intertwined letters “MCC” in red and yellow.

-Whatever their specific details, blazers are intended to be bright, “ablaze” with color, as their name suggests.
+Whatever their specific details, blazers are intended to be bright, “ablaze” with colour, as their name suggests.

 The striped versions, boating or regatta blazers, are likewise quite bold.
 Even the standard navy blazer will attract attention if it has bright brass buttons.